-If registered between 30 June and 31 October, a minimum of 12.5 credits is required for that calendar year in order to qualify for an APC for the following APC year commencing 1 April;
+If registered between 30 September and 31 January, a minimum of 12.5 hours are required for that calendar year in order to qualify for an APC for the following APC year.

-If registered during November or December, you are not required to complete that calendar year's CPD in order to qualify for an APC for the following APC year commencing 1 April ;
+If registered during Febuary or March,you are not required to complete that year's CPD in order to qualify for an APC for the following APC year commencing 1 April.

 Q. I'm working part-time.
 Do I have to meet the same CPD requirements as full-time practitioners?